josephgranata/upload-file/README.md

 The following content is identical to the original code base, and we have not done any changes yet, but we have worked with the code for several months now.
 We are writing this on August 2023.

+This code resides on GitHub here: [https://github.com/josephgranata/upload-file]https://github.com/josephgranata/upload-file.
+The fork came from the original author [here](https://github.com/cybrowl/upload-file), it's MIT Licensed are we are keeping the same license.

 ## Problem

 Uploading large files to the IC has been a challenge due to its 2MB ingress limit.
 To overcome this issue, you need a custom integration that breaks the file into 2MB chunks and handles the sequential uploading process by calling the IC repeatedly.
 This will ensure the file can be uploaded successfully to your canister.